1461 L'Aquila earthquake

+Tectonic setting

+The Central Apennines are currently undergoing southwest–northeast directed extension.
+This has resulted in a series of northwest–southeast trending normal faults and associated sedimentary basins, mainly half-graben in type.
+The current period of extensional tectonics began in the Pliocene, replacing the previously active thrust tectonics that had resulted from collision between the Apennine continental lithosphere (rifted off Eurasia) and the Adriatic plate.
+The current extension is thought to be caused by trench rollback of Adriatic oceanic lithosphere.
+The earlier set of thrust faults also have a northwest–southeast trend and some of these structures may have been directly reactivated during the subsequent extension.

+The area has been affected by many historical earthquakes resulting from this active extension, including the 1703 and 2009 earthquakes.

 Earthquake

-The earthquake originated from the Abruzzo region's Apennine fold-and-thrust belt, the same that caused the 1703 and 2009 earthquakes.
-A foreshock hit the Aterno River valley on 16 November before two much larger tremors struck on the 27th, a few hours apart beginning at 21:05 (although some historical sources say just after 05:00).
+The sequence began when a foreshock hit the Aterno River valley on 16 November before two much larger tremors struck on the 27th, a few hours apart beginning at 21:05 (although some historical sources say just after 05:00).
 The main shock had an estimated magnitude of 6.4, with its epicenter very close to the village of Poggio Picenze near the Aterno river south-east of L'Aquila.
 The quake sent many residents of Abruzzo running out of their houses in the night, and two hours later it was followed by a powerful aftershock which further destroyed L'Aquila's already severely-damaged buildings.
-Aftershocks continued very frequently into mid December and proved ruinous for the region.
+Aftershocks continued very frequently into mid-December and proved ruinous for the region.
 Around 20:00 on 17 December another strong aftershock collapsed more houses in L'Aquila, leaving more residents homeless and fearful of further collapses.

 Destruction was also very severe in Abruzzo's countryside.
-The villages of Poggio Picenze, Onna, Sant'Eusanio Forconese, Castelnuovo and their castles (all within 8 kilometers of the main shock's epicenter) were completely decimated by the violent shaking.
+The villages of Poggio Picenze, Onna, Sant'Eusanio Forconese, Castelnuovo and their castles (all within 8 kilometers of the main shock's epicenter) were completely wiped out by the violent shaking.
 Many residents of L'Aquila and the surrounding villages fled into the countryside to makeshift encampments, prudent of aftershocks.
 Quakes continued to plague the Abruzzo region into March 1462, causing much panic and paranoia among the population.
 Many residents refused to return to their unstable homes because of the frequent tremors, opting to transfer their tents from the countryside into town squares to avoid collapsing masonry.